2026 Paris vs Barcelona for Families: Honest Guide

 - Paris gets interesting.
 The Louvre is free for under-18s, the Eiffel Tower summit hits differently for teens, and Disneyland Paris is still cool (teens won't admit it, but it is).

-- Barcelona still works — Park Güell photographs well for Instagram, and the beach is genuinely appealing — but Paris's density of famous sights gives it an edge for this age.
+- Barcelona still works — Park Güell photographs well for Instagram, and the beach is appealing — but Paris's density of famous sights gives it an edge for this age.

 Multi-Generational Trips (Grandparents Along)